Xunnamius/webpack-node-module-types/README.md

 CJS/`.cjs`/`.js`) of each top-level package in `node_modules/`, including scoped packages.
 It comes to the same determination about a module's type as Webpack does in the vast majority of cases.
-In other cases, like with modules that present as CJS format but return , an ES module might be misclassified as CJS.
+In other cases, like with modules that present as CJS format, an ES module might be misclassified as CJS.

 The resolution algorithm is based on
 [Node's ESM_FORMAT algorithm to determine module format](https://nodejs.org/api/esm.html#esm_resolution_algorithm)